-This working group focuses on supporting the Global BioImaging Training Resource.
-Members of this WG are involved in providing suggestions on the functionality of the platform and the submission procedure to the resource.
-In addition, this WG will focus on developing the best practice for organizing and hosting online training events such as courses, workshops, and webinars and publish this recommendation as a Global BioImaging document.
+In addition, this working group focuses on supporting the Global BioImaging Virtual Training Platform (see below).
+Members of this working group have been involved in providing suggestions on the functionality of the platform and developing the submission procedure to add new modules on the platform.
+In addition, this working group will focus on developing the best practice for organizing and hosting online training events such as courses, workshops, and webinars and publish this recommendation as a Global BioImaging document.

 If you are interested to join the Working Group on Training Core Facility Imaging Scientists, please contact the chair of this Working Group, Gleb Grebnev using the following email address: gleb.grebnev at embl.de